-Buddle Findlay is pleased to announce that on 8 October 2021 the firm received its carbon zero certification for 2019 and 2020.
+Buddle Findlay is pleased to announce that the firm has been certified as net carbonzero for 2021, the third year in a row.
 Working with Toitū Envirocare, Buddle Findlay implemented the four-step process of measuring its emission footprint, developing an emissions reduction and management plan that included specific targets, completing an audit to check the veracity of the data, and offsetting the emissions.

-Hamish Kynaston, Partner, Board of Management member, and Environment committee member, said, "While this is a significant milestone, it is only the first step in a longer journey.
-Our goal is to reduce overall emissions by 5% on average each year over the next five years to December 2024.
+Hamish Kynaston, Partner and environment committee member, said, "While this is a significant milestone, it is only the first step in a longer journey.
+Our goal is to reduce overall emissions by 5% on average each year over the next three years to December 2024.
 Doing this would result in a 23% reduction in emissions at the end of 2024, relative to the 2019 baseline figure."